imOnVacation/frontend-tech-final-project/readme.md

 Getting start with this program

-1. npm i
+1. cd to "client" folder
-2. Go to client folder
+2. Run "npm i"
-3. Run npm start
+3. Run "npm start"

 To test if the database succefully connect: